-The Project will cause private injury, including the displacement or relocation of certain owners and users of private property.
-However, no other alternative locations for the Project provide greater public good with less private injury.
+The overall Project will cause private injury, including the displacement or relocation of certain owners and users of private property.
+The Property under consideration as part of this Resolution of Necessity will not cause such displacement.
+Moreover, no other alternative locations for the Project provide greater public good with less private injury.
 Therefore, the Project is planned or located in the manner that will be most compatible with the greatest public good and the least private injury.